Ambridge/Ambridge/README.md

 This is an *unofficial* issue tracker for the [Borough of Ambridge](http://www.ambridgeboro.org/) ([Wikipedia](http://en.wikipedia.org/wiki/Ambridge,_Pennsylvania)).
 It is a citizens' initiative to foster greater collaboration on issues concerning our town.
 Don't like something about Ambridge?
 Pitch in!

-Think of this like a shared "todo" list.
-Let's get on the same page and communicate about what we're all working on, so that we can make progress towards common goals! :-)

 Have an idea?
 Then ...

 1. [Sign up](https://github.com/join) for a GitHub account.